-Section 5.2 We cannot ask you to leave our plan for any reason related to your health
+Section 5.2 We cannot ask you to leave our plan for any health-related reason

-Blue Advantage is not allowed to ask you to leave our plan for any reason related to your health.
+Blue Advantage (HMO) is not allowed to ask you to leave our plan for any health-related reason.

 What should you do if this happens?